awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-output-lambda.md

 ### Event Input Data Model<a name="how-it-works-output-lambda-model-request"></a>

-Kinesis Data Analytics continuously sends the output records from the application to the Lambda as output function with the following request model\.
+Kinesis Data Analytics continuously sends the output records from the application to the Lambda as an output function with the following request model\.
 Within your function, you iterate through the list and apply your business logic to accomplish your output requirements \(such as data transformation before sending to a final destination\)\.

 | Field | Description |